jaideepsinhdabhi/JustDataML/README.md

    - Description: Gaussian Naive Bayes is a simple probabilistic classifier based on applying Bayes' theorem with strong independence assumptions between the features.

 4. **KNeighborsClassifier**
-   - Description: KNeighborsClassifier is a simple, instance-based learning algorithm used for classification tasks based on the k-nearest neighbors algorithm.
+   - Description: KNeighborsClassifier is a simple, instance-based learning algorithm used for classification tasks based on the k-nearest neighbours algorithm.

 5. **Decision Tree Classifier**
    - Description: Decision Tree Classifier is a non-parametric supervised learning method used for classification.